octopize/avatar-python/doc/source/tutorial.rst

    # Pass the parameters to the AvatarizationJobCreate object...
    job_create = AvatarizationJobCreate(parameters=parameters)

-   # ... and launch the avatarization by passing the AvatarizationJobCreate object to the create_avatarization_job method
+   # ... and launch the avatarization by passing the AvatarizationJobCreate object to
-   # This launches the avatarization and returns immediately
+   # the create_full_avatarization_job method
    job = client.jobs.create_full_avatarization_job(request=job_create)

    # You can retrieve the result and the status of the job (if it is running, has stopped, etc...).